2023 CrossFit Games: Semifinals

 The number of competitions has been reduced from 10 to 7, with the number in North America and Europe reduced to two and one respectively, while the continents of Africa, Asia, Australia and South America would have one each as before.
 CrossFit itself will run the three competitions in North America and Europe.
-All the workouts for the semifinals will also be standardized, a return to the system used for the Regionals.
-There will be no Last Chance Qualifiers, instead a world ranking system system was introduced, and the number of qualifying places will be allocated based on the strength of the field in each of the semifinals as determined by the ranking system.
+All the workouts for the Semifinals will also be standardized, a return to the system used for the Regionals.
+There will be no Last Chance Qualifiers, instead a world ranking system was introduced, and the number of qualifying places will be allocated based on the strength of the field in each of the Semifinals as determined by the ranking system.
 Five qualification places are guaranteed for each of the North American and European competitions, three for Oceania, two each for Asia and South America, and Africa one.
-Of the 17 remaining qualifications spots, the D'Hondt method will be used to determine the number of qualifiers of each region based on the top 100 ranking of their participants.
+Of the 17 remaining qualifications spots, the D'Hondt method would be used to determine the number of qualifiers of each region based on the top 100 ranking of their participants after the conclusion of the Quarterfinals.

+The Semifinals are scheduled to take place over four weekends between 28 April and 4 June, starting with the Age Group Semifinal held online.
+The in-person live competitions for the Individual and Team Semifinals are to be held starting May 18.
+Due to the higher number of competitors in North America and Europe, the three Semifinals for these regions would be held over four days, while the other Semifinals would be held over three days.
+The cash prize for the winners of the semifinals doubled to $10,000 this season.